“The Most Expensive Body On Earth”

 In April of 2017, Amanda released her memoir “Doll Parts”, published by Regan Arts, in collaboration with Vigliano Associates and Peace Bisquit.
 This autobiography is a tell-all, co-authored with Thomas Flannery, and features exclusive photos and imagery chronicling Amanda’s illustrious life and career.
 She also continued to work in the studio on her forthcoming EP, LEPORE., to be released early 2018.
 The first single, "Buckle Up", can be heard HERE!

-In between touring and performing around the world, you can find Amanda hosting and performing at the hottest parties in New York City (On Top, STRUT!, Holy Mountain, The Museum of Sex , The Box & More!).
+In between touring and performing around the world, you can find Amanda hosting and performing at the hottest parties in New York City (On Top, Battle Hymn, STRUT!, Holy Mountain, BOOM, The Box & More!).